Ruiznogueras05/Byte-The-Robot/README.md

 ### Prerequisites
 1. **Hardware Requirements:**
    - Two Raspberry Pi devices (one for Mediapipe processing and the other for robot control).
-   - Servo motors (compatible with provided STL file design).
+   - Seven servo motors (compatible with the robot’s STL file design).
    - Webcam for motion tracking.
-   - MQTT communication setup.
+   - Adafruit ServoKit (16 channels at 60Hz).
+   - GPIO-enabled LED for visual feedback.

 2. **Software Requirements:**
-   - Mediapipe library installed on the Raspberry Pi handling motion detection.
-   - Python 3.7+ installed on both Raspberry Pis.
+   - **Python 3.7+** installed on both Raspberry Pis.
-   - Required libraries: `cv2`, `mediapipe`, `paho-mqtt`, and `vosk`.
+   - Required Python libraries:
+     ```bash
+     pip install adafruit-circuitpython-servokit paho-mqtt mediapipe sounddevice vosk
+     ```
+   - MQTT configuration:
+     - Update the MQTT broker, port, username, and password in the scripts (`detect.py` and `controlRobot.py`) to match your preferred setup.

 3. **3D Printing:**
    - STL files for the robot’s body parts are available in the [Original Repository](https://github.com/Ruiznogueras05CT/Interactive-Lab-Hub/tree/Fall2023/Final%20Project).
    - Use a 3D printer to manufacture the robot parts.
-   - Assemble the robot following the provided design diagrams.
+   - Assemble the robot using screws and connect the servo motors as per the provided diagrams.

+---

 ### Running the Project
 1. **Setup the Raspberry Pis:**
+   - **First Pi (User Tracking):**
+     - Connect a webcam and run `detect.py`.
-   - On one Pi, set up and run `detect.py` to process webcam data and publish motion commands to MQTT.
+     - Ensure this Pi processes user movements using Mediapipe and publishes motion commands to MQTT.
+   - **Second Pi (Robot Control):**
+     - Connect the robot’s servo motors and LED.
-   - On the second Pi, run `controlRobot.py` to control the robot's movements by subscribing to MQTT topics.
+     - Run `controlRobot.py` to subscribe to MQTT topics and control the robot.

 2. **Power and Test:**
    - Ensure both Pis are powered and connected via MQTT.
-   - Position the webcam to track user movements.
+   - Position the webcam to track user movements effectively.

 3. **Execute the Scripts:**
    - Run `detect.py` on the Pi connected to the webcam.